alainamstutz/JAKi-IPDMA/notes.md

 b) clinical status 2-5:
 * Not all trials enrolled all stages
 * Numeric or factor?
 * *__Decision 01.11.23__*: Don't assume linearity (numeric), use it as a factor (incl. when centering in one-stage?)

 c) COVID comedication: toci, dexa, rdv
 * BariSolidact: Only 1 with toci, 8 with rdv, nearly all with dexa
 * ACTT2: Noone toci, Noone dexa, all in intervention also had rdv
 * Ghazaeian: Noone toci, all rdv, all dexa
 * Tofacov: Noone toci, nearly all rdv, nearly all dexa
 * Covinib: Noone toci, noone rdv, a few dexa
 * *__Decision 01.11.23__*: Drop this adjustment variable.
 Justification: consistency across trials/models; adjustment would not be by co-medication, but by trial; and collinearity in models.
 Unadjusted analyses as sens-analysis (if needed).

 ## Subgroup analyses
-1. Respiratory support & comedication & comorbidity: Numeric or factor?
+1. Respiratory support
-* *__Decision 29.11.23__*: Respiratory support as a two-group variable according to previous IPDMA and due to clinical hypothesis and sparse/non-existent data in some categories
+* *__Decision 29.11.23__*: Respiratory support as a two-group variable according to previous IPDMA and due to clinical hypothesis and sparse/non-existent data in some categories.

+2. Comedication & Comorbidity
+* *__Decision 29.11.23__*: See point 14 below: Assume linearity for interaction testing- for now.

-2. CRP: truncated or not?
+3. CRP: truncated or not?
 * *__Decision 29.11.23__*: Not.

-3. Rare event strategy?
+4. Rare event strategy?
 See e.g. firth regression in Ghazaeian, respiratory support, all 7 events only in clinstatus_baseline == 3
 * *__Decision 29.11.23__*: Firth regression.

-4. Assumptions about linearity and common vs random effects?
+5. Assumptions about linearity and common vs random effects
 * *__Decision xx.01.24__*: ...

 *__Chapter7__* "Using IPD Meta-Analysis to Examine Interactions between Treatment Effect and Participant-level Covariates